openeuropa/oe_starter_content/README.md

 # OpenEuropa oe_starter_content

-The OpenEuropa Starter Content provides a staring template for OpenEuropa content modules.
+The OpenEuropa Starter Content provides a starting template for OpenEuropa content modules.

 **Please note:** This project is not compatible with oe_content content types.